orbitalmartian8/orbitalblog/content/blog/rebrandintro/rebrandintro.md

 Secondly, I have an art community server on Discord too, called Canvas Companions, if you're an artist, it may be an interest to you to join, so far 3 members including myself.
 Feel free to pop in if you wish to.

+## Conclusion
+That's it from me today, make sure to follow all my accounts on platforms, and enjoy the content that I have already published and wait excitedly for new content to come along.
+BYE!